-Forecast waste arisings
+5.1 Forecast waste arisings

-The growth forecast for Local Authority Collected Waste (LACW) equates to a growth of just under 1% per annum over the Plan Period, from 411,400 tonnes in 2015/16 up to 484,200 tonnes in 2035/36.
+The growth forecast for Local Authority Collected Waste (LACW) equates to a growth of just under 1% per annum over the Plan Period, from 412,135 tonnes in 2016/17 up to 484,200 tonnes in 2035/36.

 Estimates for the growth of Commercial and Industrial (C&I) waste is based on the Gross Value Added (GVA) economic forecasts derived from the East of England Forecasting Model.
 The selected business sectors used are consistent with those used in the historic Defra surveys of C&I waste.
-The annualised growth percentage is approximately 1.5% for Norfolk compared with the 1.4% for England based on the latest Defra estimates for C&I growth.
-Therefore C&I waste arisings are forecast to increase from 1,188,500 tonnes in 2015/16 up to 1,619,800 tonnes in 2035/36.
+The annualised growth percentage is approximately 1.5% for Norfolk compared with the 0.6% for England based on the latest Defra estimates for C&I growth.
+Therefore C&I waste arisings are forecast to increase from 1,074,340 tonnes in 2016/17 up to 1,455,558 tonnes in 2035/36.
+In 2017, an error was made by an operator which recorded an additional 114,620 tonnes of site waste water which should not have been recorded within the WDI (because it was discharged to ground and did not leave the site).
+If this water is not included as a waste in subsequent years, the forecast arisings will need to be reduced by approximately 115,000 tonnes.

-Arisings of inert waste are assumed to remain constant over the Plan period at 1,311,000 tonnes per annum.
+Arisings of inert waste are assumed to remain constant over the Plan period at 1,110,000 tonnes per annum.

 Based on time-series data, Norfolk's hazardous waste arisings are forecast to decrease by 6.6% per annum over the Plan period, from 64,800 tonnes in 2015/16 down to nearly 16,400 tonnes in 2035/36.
+The figure recorded on the WDI for 2016/17 showed a significant reduction to just over 36,000 tonnes.
+It has been concluded that due to potential for this to be an aberrant figure no change to the forecast will be made in this assessment.
+These figures will be monitored and if this significant reduction continues, a re-assessment will take place in future iterations of this report.

-LACW, C&I waste, inert waste and hazardous waste quantities are forecast to reach approximately 3.43 million tonnes per annum by the end of the Plan period (see Table 23).
+LACW, C&I waste, inert waste and hazardous waste quantities are forecast to reach approximately 3.06 million tonnes per annum by the end of the Plan period (see Table 23).

-Existing waste management capacity
+5.2 Existing waste management capacity

-The assessment of existing waste management capacity concluded that a capacity of approximately 2.25 million tonnes per annum exists in Norfolk at the current time, based on historical throughputs of waste managed and recorded on waste surveys to Norfolk County Council.
+The assessment of existing waste management capacity concluded that a capacity of approximately 2.68 million tonnes per annum exists in Norfolk at the current time, based on historical throughputs of waste managed and recorded on waste surveys to Norfolk County Council, plus 735,000 tonnes of sewage sludge treatment capacity.
 The potential exists that, while this figure is calculated based on the maximum amount that facilities have managed, this may not represent the absolute maximum as some sites may have additional headroom to deal with even more waste if it were available to them.